mbpod10/lerntax/README.md

 ```

 I made an algorithm that would calculate a taxpayers tax liability by deciphering IRS tax tables.
+There are three other filing statuses that have the similar algorithm.
 [IRSTaxTable](https://www.irs.gov/pub/irs-pdf/i1040tt.pdf)

 ## Issues and Resolutions

+- 1
   **ERROR**:
   I was able to successfully allow user login by setting an http cookie locally, however, when I went to deploy both the front and back end, the front end gave a continuous error that chrome and other browers would not allow cross site cookies:

 ```
 A cookie associated with a cross-site resource at http://localhost/ was set without the `SameSite` attribute.
 It has been blocked, as Chrome now only delivers cookies with cross-site requests if they are set with `SameSite=None` and `Secure`.
 You can review cookies in developer tools under Application>Storage>Cookies and see more details at https://www.chromestatus.com/feature/5088147346030592 and https://www.chromestatus.com/feature/5633521622188032.